Platon Lechitsky: Biography

-Born in the Grodno province in the family of a rural priest Alexei Nikolaevich and Sofia Alexandrovna (née Pavlovskaya) Lechitsky.
-His father graduated from the Lithuanian Theological Seminary in the first category in 1849, was ordained priest on 14 September 1851, and served in the diocese of Grodno.
-Plato Lechitsky entered the seminary in the footsteps of his father, but already in 1873, he was dismissed from grade 1 as he failed to appear for the whole academic year.
-On 25 March 1877, the young man entered the military service as a private on the rights of self-determining 3rd rank in the 7th grenadier Samogit adjutant general Count Totleben regiment, stationed in Moscow.
-And already on 7 August of that year, he was sent to study at the Warsaw Infantry Junker School.
-The future commander graduated from the 2nd category in 1879 and received the rank of praporshchik.
-22 October 1879, he began serving in the 39th Infantry Reserve Personnel Battalion, stationed in Brest-Litovsk.
-26 August 1880, was promoted to ensign.
-12 February 1881 - as second lieutenants, 8 November 1887 - to headquarters captains and 11 December 1889 - to captains.
-On this rank, 18 February 1891, Lechitsky was transferred to the 6th East Siberian Line Battalion and 22 June 1892 - to the 5th East Siberian Rifle Battalion.
-From 24 October 1893, to 28 August 1894, he studied at the Officer Rifle School, where he graduated "successfully."
-26 February 1896, promoted to lieutenant colonel.
-24 November 1898, with his battalion, transformed and renamed the 4th East Siberian Rifle Regiment, was sent as part of a detachment to occupy the Port Arthur fortress.
+Lechitski was born in the Grodno province to rural priest Alexei Nikolaevich and his wife Sofia Alexandrovna (née Pavlovskaya) Lechitsky.
+His father graduated from the Lithuanian Theological Seminary in 1849, was ordained priest on 14 September 1851, and served in the diocese of Grodno.
+Lechitsky entered the seminary but was dismissed from grade 1 as he failed to appear for the whole academic year.

+On 25 March 1877, Lechitsky entered the military service as a private on the rights of self-determining 3rd rank in the 7th grenadier Samogit adjutant general Count Totleben regiment, stationed in Moscow.
+In August, he was sent to study at the Warsaw Infantry Junker School.
+He graduated from the 2nd category in 1879 and received the rank of praporshchik.

+In October 1879, he began serving in the 39th Infantry Reserve Personnel Battalion, stationed in Brest-Litovsk.
+He was promoted through the ranks from 1880 to 1889, where he was promoted to captain.
+As captain, in February 1891, Lechitsky was transferred to the 6th East Siberian Line Battalion and then, in June 1892, to the 5th East Siberian Rifle Battalion.
+From 24 October 1893, to 28 August 1894, he studied at the Officer Rifle School.
+He was promoted to lieutenant colonel in February 1896.
+On 24 November 1898, he was sent as part of a detachment to occupy the Port Arthur fortress with his battalion, renamed the 4th East Siberian Rifle Regiment.

 Chinese camping

-In 1900, at the opening of hostilities against the Chinese (during the Boxer Rebellion), the 4th East Siberian Rifle Regiment was appointed to the North Manchurian detachment of General Vladimir Viktorovich Sakharov.
-Lechitsky, with 2 companies, carried out a reconnaissance on 27 July for the city of Boyans, occupied by boxers.
+In 1900, at the opening of hostilities against the Chinese during the Boxer Rebellion, the 4th East Siberian Rifle Regiment was appointed to the North Manchurian detachment of General Vladimir Viktorovich Sakharov.
+Lechitsky carried out a reconnaissance on 27 July for the city of Boyans, occupied by Boxers.
 From 4 to 6 August, in the Sakharov detachment, Lechitsky participated in the battle near the city of Azhihe.
-Then commanding a separate detachment of 2 companies and 1 hundred security guards of the Chinese Eastern Railway, Lechitsky survived on 3 October a successful battle with boxers near the village of Fonigou, near the city of Kuanchenzi.
-When, at the beginning of 1901, an expedition was organized from the troops of the southern Manchurian detachment to eastern Mongolia to the city of Kulo, Lechitsky commanded a convoy aimed at providing an important railway station Node in Kabanzi.
+Commanding a separate detachment of 2 companies and 1 hundred security guards of the Chinese Eastern Railway, in October 1900, Lechitsky survived a battle with Boxers by the village of Fonigou, near the city of Kuanchenzi.
+In early 1901, when, an expedition was organized from the troops of the southern Manchurian detachment to eastern Mongolia to the city of Kulo, Lechitsky commanded a convoy aimed at providing an important railway station node in Kabanzi.

-Produced for fights. difference in colonels, Lechitsky was appointed temporarily commander of the 1st Siberian Rifle Regiment E.V. and military commander of Mukden.
-On 2 September 1902, Lechitsky was appointed commander of the 7th Caucasian Rifle Battalion, but, without accepting it, on 3 November received the 24th East Siberian Rifle Regiment.
+Produced for fights difference in colonels, Lechitsky was temporally appointed commander of the 1st Siberian Rifle Regiment E.V. and military commander of Mukden.
+On 2 September 1902, Lechitsky was appointed commander of the 7th Caucasian Rifle Battalion, but, after not accepting the appointment, on 3 November received the 24th East Siberian Rifle Regiment.